Runbook/runbook/docs/creating_reactions.md

 #### ShouldRun

 Reactions are called after every monitor check, it is up to each individual reaction to determine if it should actually perform the action or not.
 In order to make this easier you can simply import the `ShouldRun` method from the `..utils` module.
 This method will identify if the reaction should actually be executed or not.
-If we look at the code above we can see that all of the execution steps are within an `if ShouldRun(redata, jdata):` statement.
+If we look at the code above we can see that all the execution steps are within an `if ShouldRun(redata, jdata):` statement.

 After a successful execution the reaction should return a `True` value.
 If the reaction is unable to execute because of an error the return value should be `False`.
 The `None` return value is used to specify that the reaction was not executed for expected reasons such as the `ShouldRun()` method returning `False`.

 ## Step 3: Enabling the reaction

-By default any reaction that exists within the `reactionforms/` directory can be accessed via the Web UI.
+By default, any reaction that exists within the `reactionforms/` directory can be accessed via the Web UI.
 Available reactions are defined within the `src/web/instance/reactions.cfg` file.
 This file contains a Python dictionary with the defined reactions.
 To enable a reaction simply append the appropriate details within this configuration file.

-Below is an example of the Slack Webhook Reaction.
+Below is an example of the **Slack Webhook** Reaction.

 ```
     'Chat Services' : {